isaureCdB/ProtNAff/README.md

   - If the fragment is a cluster prototype for the different clustering thresholds (0.2\AA, 1\AA ~and 3\AA ~in the current implementation);
   - Index of the cluster it belongs to, for the different thresholds.

-All those information can be used to filter the structures or the fragment depending of what you want.
+All those information can be used and combined to filter the structures or the fragments and create a set suitable for a given application.
-It is also possible tu use the 3DNA output directly, as we are doing in the `filter_hairpin.py`.
+It is also possible tu use the 3DNA outputs directly, as we are doing in the `filter_hairpin.py`.

 ### Creation of fragment libraries

-Using the sets of structure made in the previous step, it is possible to do fragment libraries.
-The clustering can be done using 2 methods.
-The first one is the method named "fastclust", and the second one which is more accurate but slower is the radius method.
+This step creates a 3D fragment library from the set of structures created in the previous step.
+The clustering creates clusters of fragments that are at a maximal RMSD from the cluster center.
+This can be done by two methods:
+- "fastclust", which is fast but non deterministic (dependant on the fragments order) and does not minimize the total number of clusters
+- "radius", which is slow but deterministic and minimize the number of clusters.

 ### Statistics

-The statistics are completely up to the user.
-Nothing is provided excepted the examples from the paper in the notebook named below.
+ProtNAff allows to run all kinds of statistics on the structures database and on the fragment libraries.
+Examples of statistics from the protNAff paper are provided in the notebooks named below (*Testing and Examples* section).

 --------------------------------------------------------------------------
 ### Installation